paulagd/node-server/documentation/data/header.md

     of the imlist file should be `imlist_{name_of_dataset}`.

-To generate this lists, two more scripts are provided:
+* To generate this lists, two more scripts are provided:

-  2. `create_imlist.py`
+  2. `create_lists.py`

-      This script generates two `.txt` files.
-The first one is an `imlist` containing all the id of the images in the whole dataset.
-The second one is a random `qimList` which will store 55 random id's from some images.

-      The only thing to modify is the path containing all the images and the desired titles.
-You can see an example in the following code:
+      This script generates two `.txt` files which correspond to a random imlist and a random qimlist in case that you don't have any of them generated.

+      You should notice that this script will just generate random qimList and imlist, so it won't be useful if you are using a CBIR with a specific order for thr image descriptors.
+In that case, you should use your own lists.
+However, it can be useful if you want to connect just a dataset into the system in order to just display it and explore it.

-      > The lists will be stored in a folder called `generated_txt_lists`.
+      * The lists will be stored in a folder called `generated_txt_lists`.

       ```
-      folder_path_images = "/Users/paulagomezduran/Desktop/node-server/instre"

-      title_imlist = "imlist_instre"
-      title_random_qimlist = "rand_qimList_instre"
+      python create_lists.py ${YOUR_FOLDER_PATH_IMAGES} ${DESIRED_QIMLIST_TITLE} ${DESIRED_IMLIST_TITLE}
       ```

       > If you have some preferences in the images that you would like to store